How many tools a small guesthouse actually needs

 Piece 3: booking engine on your own website

-This is the piece that frees up the most profitability and the most underrated one.
+This is the piece that adds the most margin and the most underrated one.
 Every booking that comes in through your own site does not pay commission to Booking (15-18% depending on the case) or to any intermediary.
-In a hostel with 1,500 annual bookings and an ADR of 70 euros, every percentage point shift in the direct-booking share is worth roughly 1,000 euros a year.
+In a guesthouse with 1,500 annual bookings and an ADR of 70 euros, the honest math goes like this: each percentage point that moves from OTA to direct is about 1,050 euros of revenue changing channels, not new money.
+The real gain is the commission you stop paying: roughly 160 to 190 euros a year per point (at 15-18%), and more if your stays run several nights.
+Not spectacular, but recurring, and it stacks point by point.

 The booking engine has to be integrated with the PMS (so availability is real), it has to work well on mobile (most urban bookings are made from a phone) and it has to have a short purchase flow, without unnecessary steps.
 Three clicks and the booking is done.